Herbs for Animals

-Herbal Medicine includes the use of naturally occurring substances from plants and animal to help heal the body.
+Herbal Medicine includes the use of naturally occurring substances from plants and animals to help heal the body.

 If one of these forces is out of balance, we use herbs to help bring the body back to balance.